How to run a half marathon faster is a common question by many athletes. Have you ever heard the saying,

 Running faster for 13.1 miles involves doing considerable work below goal pace.

-Ther are mnay runners who will run fast track workouts but are giving themselves too much time in recovery.
+Far too many runners will run fast track workouts but are giving themselves too much time in recovery.

 Is there any recovery in a race?

-It doesn’t matter if you are on 6.30 mile pace for 9 miles of a half marathon and end up jogging at 11 mile miles the last 4 miles ruining your effort.
+It doesn't matter if you are on 6.30 mile pace for 9 miles of a half marathon.
+What if you end up jogging 11 minute miles the last 4 miles ruining your effort?
+You want to create leverage in your training.

 The problem runners have is they have it the other way around.